Last Updated on March 26, 2021 by Shaun Snapp

 - Changing Functional Landscape

 - Cloud Confusion

 Products like S/4HANA and HANA have dramatically increased the associative products required by SAP to run their software.

-In our study of the TCO of HANA we observed that SAP bundles HANA with other database products, notably SAP ASE (formerly Sybase ASE), which is a row-oriented database and SAP IQ which is another column-oriented database.
+In our study of the TCO of HANA, we observed that SAP bundles HANA with other database products, notably SAP ASE (formerly Sybase ASE), a row-oriented database, and SAP IQ, which is another column-oriented database.

-- An Interpendent Row Oriented Database: SAP pitches this is a value bundle, but in fact, ASE is necessary for things like PI/PO integration.
+- An Independent Row Oriented Database: SAP pitches this is a value bundle, but ASE is necessary for PI/PO integration.

-- HANA Database Archival: To bring the price down of HANA to a reasonable level, extensive archival is required.
-For this SAP recommends SAP IQ.
-And this does not include the components below HANA, or on which HANA depends on its normal operating functions
+- HANA Database Archival: To bring HANA’s price down to a reasonable level, extensive archival is required.
+For this, SAP recommends SAP IQ.
+And this does not include the components below HANA or on which HANA depends on its normal operating functions.

 Changing Functional Landscape